Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Adversarial Attacks and Defensive Mechanisms

 \subsubsection{Transfer Attack}

-While the above white-box attack has the strongest impact on the positioning error (cf.~\fref{sec:results}), it also requires knowledge of the positioning function $\mathsf{P}$ as well as the estimated CSI $\hat\bH$, which may be unavailable to the transmitting user.
-We therefore propose an alternative approach we call \emph{transfer attack}.
+{While the above white-box attack has the strongest impact on the positioning error (cf.~\fref{sec:results}), it also requires knowledge of the CSI feature extraction function $\mathsf{F}$, the positioning function $\mathsf{P}$, and the estimated CSI $\hat\bH$ which may be unavailable to the transmitting user.} We therefore propose an alternative approach we call \emph{transfer attack}.
 This attack type assumes that the transmitter has access to an alternative positioning network~$\mathsf{P}_\text{alt}$ that has been learned with a different BS or AP, or was obtained from a simulated scenario.
-One then simply replaces the true model $\mathsf{P}$ in the adversarial attack \fref{eq:adversarial} by~$\mathsf{P}_\text{alt}$ in order to extract the perturbation sequence from estimated CSI.
+One then simply replaces the true model $\mathsf{P}$ in the adversarial attack~\fref{eq:adversarial} by~$\mathsf{P}_\text{alt}$ in order to extract the perturbation sequence from estimated CSI.